Skip to main content

 Rightly said by the poet laureate of Emperor Shah Jahan above, we do not actually know the beginning and end of anything in the universe, be it the traditions, culture or human race, or the world.
 What we know are fragments of the past we extract from evidence.
 It is in vain to try to determine the first and last of something.

 For the past few months, owing to some media hype on Jauhar, many of you have asked me questions.
 I tried to answer most of them.
 However, a lot remained unsaid and unwritten.
 Mostly because some things are impossible to put into words.
 But here I try my best.
 Today is a very significant day in history.
 On the 23rd of February 1568, the world saw the last “Jauhar” of Chittorgarh, recorded in the medieval history of India.
 Akbar had invaded Mewar, and the four-month siege of four months ended in the Saka.
-There was no better day for me to post this article I have been longing to do for a long time now.
+There was no better day for me to post this article, which I have been longing to do for a long time now.

 What Is Jauhar?

 Traditionally speaking, it is an act of self-immolation by the women of a house, clan or state to save their honour and dignity if their army or men of the family were losing a battle with an enemy.
 It was done to avoid capture, rape, forceful marriage into harems of enemies or forced slavery by the enemy.
 The most common way for this mass immolation was by jumping into the fire, while other methods like “Jal Jauhar” were also prevalent.
 It was a tradition that ran mostly among the Hindu Royals.
-The word Jauhar comes from the Sanskrit word “Jatugriha”, meaning “house of fire”, which finds its reference in the Mahabharata where the Pandavas and Kunti were plotted to be burnt alive in a house of inflammable objects by Duryodhan and Shakuni.
+The word Jauhar comes from the Sanskrit word “Jatugriha”, meaning “house of fire”, which finds its reference in the Mahabharata, where the Pandavas and Kunti were plotted to be burnt alive in a house of inflammable objects by Duryodhan and Shakuni.

 Origin of Jauhar: Difference with Sati